My summary from Mr. Masahiko NOMI's book "Ketsueki-gata Josei Hakusho" (Blood-Type Woman White Paper).

-There are both frank and unsociable Type Bs.
-Type Bs are
+There are both frank and unsociable type Bs.
+Bs are

-retiring preferably like the latter, or acquires attitude without greetings like the
+retracted like the latter, or acquires attitudes without greetings like the

-former -- for Type Bs, it is hard to acquire the manners and greetings that suits to
+former -- it is hard to acquire the manners and greetings that suits to

-surroundings and the society.
-One easily understands both Type Bs are familiar and do not
+the surroundings and the society.
+Everyone easily understands Bs are familiar, do not

-discriminate, believe people, before long.
-The opening nature is the common
+discriminate and believe people, before long.
+Openness is a common

-Not-concerned-with-surroundings personality cause Type B's my pace actions.
-S/he dislikes to be complied with minor rules, restrained and constrained extremely.
+Because Type B is not conscious of surroundings, B's going-my-way behavior comes out.
+It dislikes to be complied with minor rules, restrained and constrained, extremely.
 Strong interest means full of enjoying heart.
-A Type-B person does not considers profit and loss like Type O or it does not calculate worldly value like Type A. As interest is directed to the external world, thought becomes scientific and practical with respecting facts.
-A Type-B person is not influenced by common sense or customs, so s/he has wide and flexible comprehension power.
+A type-B person does not consider profit and loss like type O or it does not calculate worldly value like Type A. As B's interest is directed towards the external world, thoughts become scientific and practical as it respects facts.
+Type-B person is not influenced by common sense or customs, so it has wide and flexible comprehension power.

-Although it sometimes clings to the thought of oneself terribly stubbornly.
+Although B sometimes clings to the its thought terribly stubbornly.
 In this case, Type B shows stubbornness.

-haven't confirmed all the above description.
+haven't confirmed all the above description yet.
 But I feel a little bit easy when I am

-with Type B (I am Type AB).
-I need not to care when I am with Type B, while I need to be
+with type B (I am type AB).
+I need not to care when I am with type B, while I

-cautious, to some degree, when I am with Type O and Type A, although it depends on people.
+need to be cautious, to some extent, when I am with type O and type A. Although it

 English Home Page